Find System interrupts process hogging CPU on your Windows shows like the image below?

 What is System interrupts?

-System interrupts is an official part of the Windows operating system.
+System interrupts are an official part of the Windows operating system.
 It manages the communication between your computer hardware and system.
 You can find it shown as a process in Task Manager.
 That’s used to display the CPU usage of all hardware interrupts.

 Fixes for System interrupts high CPU